DanTCIM/ValAct_RAG/data/md/ASOP_life/asop011_199_reinsurance.md

-# ActUARIAL StANDARDS BoARD

-Actuarial Standard<br>of Practice

-No. 11
+# Actuarial Standard of Practice No. 11

-Treatment of Reinsurance or Similar Risk Transfer Programs Involving Life Insurance, Annuities, or Health Benefit Plans in Financial Reports
+## Treatment of Reinsurance or Similar Risk Transfer Programs Involving Life Insurance, Annuities, or Health Benefit Plans in Financial Reports

-Developed by the Task Force to Revise ASOP No. 11 of the

-Life Committee of the
+Developed by the Task Force to Revise ASOP No. 11 of the Life Committee of the
 Actuarial Standards Board

 Adopted by the Actuarial Standards Board